Luxury bag insurance Hermès Louis Vuitton theft

 Investment handbag: Understanding the financial risks of theft

-Many bag owners mistakenly assume that they are comprehensively protected by their household insurance.
-However, it usually only provides coverage in the event of burglary from the insured residence or robbery under threat of violence.
-Simple theft, such as a bag being taken from a chair in a restaurant or from a cloakroom, is typically not covered.
-This is the most common type of theft in everyday life and involves thousands of cases per year.
-Even policies with an external insurance clause often limit compensation for valuables to 20 to 30 percent of the insurance sum.
+Many bag owners mistakenly assume that their contents insurance provides comprehensive protection.
+However, it usually only covers burglary from the insured home or robbery under threat of violence.
+The so-called ordinary theft, where the bag is taken, for example, from a chair in a restaurant or from a cloakroom, is usually not covered.
+This is the most common type of theft in everyday life and affects thousands of cases each year.
+Even policies with an outside-the-home cover clause often limit compensation for valuables to 20 to 30 per cent of the sum insured.

-In insurance law, the precise definition of theft is crucial for determining liability.
-The Insurance Contracts Act (VVG) forms the legal basis for all policies in Germany.
-Courts have repeatedly ruled in favour of insurers in cases of simple theft.
-A ruling by the Munich District Court (Case No. 271 C 1838/15) confirmed that household insurance does not have to pay out for theft from a hotel room if there are no signs of forced entry.
-Our expert tip: Document the value of your bag from the outset with purchase receipts, certificates, and at least five high-resolution photos.
+In insurance law, the precise definition of theft is crucial for the obligation to pay benefits.
+The Insurance Contract Act (VVG) forms the legal basis for all policies in Germany.
+Courts have repeatedly ruled in favour of insurers in the past when it came to simple theft.
+A judgment by the Munich District Court (case no. 271 C 1838/15) confirmed that contents insurance does not have to pay in the event of theft from a hotel room if there are no signs of forced entry.
+Our expert tip: Document the value of your bag from the outset with purchase receipts, certificates and at least five high-resolution photos.

 3. The manufacturer’s certificate of authenticity.